 Our employees are not authorised to pass personal data on to unauthorised third parties.
 They are obliged to only use data for specific purposes and to treat data in the strictest confidence.
 This non-disclosure obligation remains in force beyond the term of our employees’ employment relationship.

-- in order to meet statutory or regulatory requirements or to follow legal process;
+in order to meet statutory requirements or to follow legal process;

-- in order to register or collect receivables to which the company is entitled, or in order to protect our rights;
+in order to register or collect receivables to which the company is entitled, or in order to protect our rights and our property;

 Where you have consented to us using your personal data, you may revoke this consent at any time.